Compressing Flow Fields with Edge-aware Homogeneous Diffusion Inpainting: Introduction

 \section{Introduction}

-Motion estimation has many practical applications such as traffic surveillance, object tracking in driver assistance systems and robotics, or prediction in video compression.
-Especially in video compression many scientific contributions to this problem have been made.
-This is due to an important trade-off: On one hand the stored motion fields should be as accurate as possible for a good prediction, on the other hand they have to be represented compactly.
-Therefore, it is crucial for this application to encode motion fields efficiently and accurately.

-Most modern video codecs like HEVC~\cite{ISO:hevc} use block matching algorithms to compute motion vectors for coarse blocks of pixels.
+Flow fields are omnipresent in many applications ranging from scientific visualisation over object tracking to video compression.
+Most modern video codecs such as HEVC~\cite{ISO:hevc} use block matching algorithms to compute motion vectors for coarse blocks of pixels.
 The resulting piecewise constant motion fields can be encoded very efficiently, but introduce block artefacts.
-Alternatively, optical flow methods have been used to compute dense flow fields~\cite{DBLP:conf/icip/KrishnamurthyMW95, DBLP:journals/tip/HanP01}.
-These describe the motion between frames more accurately, but are harder to encode efficiently.
+Alternatively, optical flow methods have been used to compute dense flow fields~\cite{DBLP:conf/icip/KrishnamurthyMW95, DBLP:journals/tip/HanP01} that give a better prediction, but are harder to encode efficiently.
+Unfortunately, there are no established codecs that specialise on the compression of dense flow fields.
+Some notable attempts incorporate coding costs into optic flow estimation~\cite{DBLP:conf/cvpr/OttavianoK13} or come up with an end-to-end framework for video coding with dense flow fields~\cite{lu2019dvc}.
+Another approach focuses on preserving the topology of flow fields for scientific visualisation purposes~\cite{DBLP:journals/cgf/TheiselR03}.

-Accurate flow fields of natural image sequences are usually piecewise smooth.
-Compression methods with diffusion-based interpolation work well for this kind of data.
-In contrast to classical transform-based codecs such as JPEG2000~\cite{TM02} or BPG (Better Portable Graphics)~\cite{website/bpg} they exploit sparsity in the spatial domain instead of a transform domain.
-They only store a few selected pixels and reconstruct missing data by interpolation, also called \emph{inpainting}.
-Especially specialized approaches that use additional edge information excel for piecewise smooth images~\cite{MBWF11, HMWP13}.